 3. CONCEPT OF "ZERO TRUST" SECURITY

-"Zero trust" is a concept where every change is questioned to ensure risk and risk mitigation are constantly tested and questioned to improve an organization's security posture continuously.
+"Zero Trust" is a concept where every change is questioned to ensure risk and risk mitigation are constantly tested and questioned to improve an organization's security posture continuously.
 Unfortunately, mistakes are often made, and bad actors can take advantage of the vulnerabilities causing disruption, non-compliance, and a myriad of other problems.
 These mistakes can result in critical data being stolen, or even possible fines accrued and loss of reputation to the organization.
 Additionally, no one wants to be responsible for making the error and receiving blame for the system's disruption and/or security breach.

 File and system integrity monitoring tools should support a "zero trust" security posture as it knows what the trusted state should be, and provides a process to alert and remediate if and when unexpected or unauthorized changes occur.
 The change detail provides forensic evidence of what changed, who made the change, when the changes occurred, or if the changes were authorized.
-The focus and spotlight on unauthorized or unexpected changed will be recognized instantly, thus limiting the risk and disruption to the organization.
+The focus and spotlight on unauthorized or unexpected changes will be recognized instantly, thus limiting the risk and disruption to the organization.

 4. INSIDER THREATS